 - The terms and conditions are displayed on the same page as the “I Agree” button, but the “I Agree” is located at the base of the terms and conditions, once more establishing reasonable notice of the contract’s terms and conditions.

 - Any unreasonable terms and conditions should be bolded or highlighted to draw added attention.

-A browse-wrap agreement will place the vendor in a weaker legal position because it does not provide the same degree of reasonable notice to the user, and are not recommended for business owners.
+A browse-wrap agreement is not recommended for business owners as it will place the vendor in a weaker legal position because it does not provide the same degree of reasonable notice to the user.

-Business owners will also need to take into consideration the application of the Australian Consumer Law (ACL) on their online standard form contracts.
-Particular attention should be given as to whether any of the contract’s terms may be unfair contract terms.
+It is also important for business owners to consider the application of the Australian Consumer Law (ACL) on their online standard form contracts.
+They should pay particular attention as to whether any of the contract’s terms may be unfair contract terms.